-'''

-i2c = board.I2C()
+''' i2c = board.I2C()

-uncomment line if you are using Adafruit 16x9 Charlieplexed PWM LED Matrix

-#display = adafruit_is31fl3731.Matrix(i2c)

-uncomment line if you are using Adafruit 16x9 Charlieplexed PWM LED Matrix

-display = adafruit_is31fl3731.CharlieBonnet(i2c)
+uncomment line if you are using Adafruit 16x9 Charlieplexed PWM LED Matrix #display = adafruit_is31fl3731.Matrix(i2c) uncomment line if you are using Adafruit 16x9 Charlieplexed PWM LED Matrix display = adafruit_is31fl3731.CharlieBonnet(i2c) '''

-'''

 Now we make sure the user specified a gif file, so we have something to work with that's not hard-coded and open the file.
-If the file wasn't specified, we are using sys. exit(), since that is the preferred way to do it if you are importing sys anyways.
+If the file wasn't specified, we are using <a href="mailto:sys.exit("sys.